HitKeep vs GoatCounter: Analytics for Teams That Outgrow Counters

 What HitKeep Does NOT Replace

-Section titled “What HitKeep Does NOT Replace”Be honest about the trade-off:
+Section titled “What HitKeep Does NOT Replace”Be explicit about the trade-off:

 - GoatCounter’s polished no-JavaScript tracking (pixel and server-side as first-class features)